rickosborne/cascades/md/13-2-3-manifest.md

 "Thanks," I said.

 Jennifer smiled and turned off her reading light.
+She waved her hand in front of Mrs. Hamilton's air vent to make sure it wasn't on full blast.
 Mr. Dearborn nodded and went back to reading his magazine.

 Mr. Duchesne was returning to his seat as I turned back down the aisle.